Cluster categories and rational curves: Ginzburg algebras

+Now any restriction of scalars functor reflects isomorphisms because it is compatible with the forgetful functors to the derived category of vector spaces.
+Thus, isomorphisms are preserved.
+This shows the uniqueness. \end{proof}

-Let $A$ and $B$ be dg $k$-algebras whose homologies are finite-dimensional and vanish in degrees $>0$.
-Let $C$ be a finite-dimensional basic $k$-algebra (i.e. $C$ is basic as a right module over itself) and $Z$ an object of $\D(C^{op}\ten H^0 B)$ such that
+Let $B$ be a dg $k$-algebra whose homologies are finite-dimensional and vanish in degrees $>0$.
+Let $C$ be a finite-dimensional basic $k$-algebra (i.e. $C$ is basic as a right module over itself) and let $Z$ be an object of $\D(C^{op}\ten H^0 B)$ such that

 is an equivalence.
 Notice that $Z_{H^0 B}$ is a tilting object in $\per(H^0 B)$ and in particular a silting object, which is basic by our assumption on $C$.